 To manage a Veeam Agent backup job managed by the backup server, you can use the Veeam Backup & Replication console only.
 On a computer added to a backup job of this type, the Veeam Agent user interface is not available, and you cannot perform operations with Veeam Agent directly on the protected computer.

-In the scenario when you use the backup job to create Veeam Agent backups, Veeam Backup & Replication performs backup in the following way:
+In the scenario where you use the backup job to create Veeam Agent backups, Veeam Backup & Replication performs backup in the following way:

 - When you create a Veeam Agent backup job in Veeam Backup & Replication, Veeam Backup & Replication saves the backup job settings in its database.